ReflectionHLE/ReflectionHLE/notes-restoration.md

 How were the project files (and a bit more) modified from the original:
-- The two projects for the Activision builds target the 386 architecture, while the ones for the Apogee and SOD demo builds target 286.
+- The two projects for the Activision builds target the 386 architecture, while the ones for the Apogee, GT and SOD demo builds target 286.
 - The locations of SIGNUP.OBJ and GAMEPAL.OBJ are updated.
 Different files may be used for different game versions.
-In fact, while the palette is the same for the SOD demo and Activision SOD builds, different OBJ are used nevertheless.
+In fact, while the palette is the same for the SOD demo and Activision SOD builds, different OBJs are used nevertheless.
-That is because the palette is a whole segment in the demo EXE, but just a part of the dseg in the Activision SOD EXE.
+This is because the palette is a whole segment in the demo EXE, but just a part of the data segment in the Activision SOD EXE.
-- Paths to "OBJ" directory are replaced, so each project generates objects in its own subdirectory within "OBJ".
+- Paths to "OBJ" directories are replaced, so each project generates objects in its own subdirectory within "OBJ".
 - Paths to development environment (INCLUDE and LIB directories) are modified.
 As expected there are chances you will want to edit these, depending on your